 Recently retired as Head of Department, Aruna is finding the retired life quite liberating.
 “Less administrative work!” she says gleaming.
 But more importantly, she says there is no more a pressure to publish papers.
 “So now if a PhD student asks me for help, I can tell them I do not want co-authorship.
 It gives me great happiness to be able to sit with them and learn together.
 I can be involved in various projects now.”

-Aruna is unhesitant when it comes to acknowledging the role of family support in her accomplishing all that she has.
+Aruna is unhesitating when it comes to acknowledging the role of family support in her accomplishing all that she has.
 “Once, I decided to stay home with my son during his board exams.
 But on the second day he advised me to go back to the lab!” she laughed.
 “It’s definitely an advantage if your children are independent and not clingy.”

-It’s a busy life, but Aruna maintains her chirpy demeanor and insists that she has several hobbies beyond science.
+It’s a busy life, but Aruna maintains her chirpy demeanour and insists that she has several hobbies beyond science.
 “I love fiction,” she declares.
 She is also a music aficionado (“classical, pop and some rock, though not heavy metal”) and a former painter.
 “You will often find me discussing movies and actors with my students, in fact, sometimes I know more than they do!” she says, amused.
 “I think it’s important for scientists to be aware of trends in the world.
 They can’t lead isolated lives.”

 Selfish and unselfish research

 It doesn’t take long to figure out that Aruna finds human interactions an important part of a life in research.
 Take her views of teaching for example.
 “Research, uncoupled with teaching, ends up individual and selfish.
 Of course, you get papers published, people read them, cite them, but if you are a teacher, you will do all this and also pass on this knowledge to students.”